demoonism/ditech_ML/README.md

-## didichuxing machine learning competition.
+## Didichuxing machine learning competition.

 All works are completed with datascientist workbench. best score 0.23....did not make it to the final round.